Applied Chemistry books

 Why does touching a coin produce a metallic smell?
 Why would lightning appear orange on Jupiter?
 Where does the caffeine in Diet Coke come from?
 Why is Teflon slippery?
 Why is it impossible to toast gluten-free bread?
 It's in the book.

 This book's a bit overpriced for its market.
 Professional biochemists and medicinal chemists would know most of this stuff already, and students are not going to pay 55 bucks for a book.
 That's a shame.
 It's written in layman's terms, and almost anyone would get something out of it.
 In our chemical- and drug-filled world knowing this stuff can save your life.
-More importantly, it can make you a smash hit at parties—if you can get invited to them.
+More importantly, it could get people interested in chemistry . . . and maybe even biochemistry . . . and inorganic . . . .

 jul 22, 2017